harshithKumar12/Real-Time-Collaborative-Editor/README.md

 ## How to Run

+### Prerequisites
+- Java Development Kit (JDK 8 or higher)
+- JavaFX properly configured in your IDE or included via VM options
+- All clients must be connected to the same local network (LAN)

 ### Start the Server
-- Use * runServer.bat * this batch file will run the server
+- Execute the `runServer.bat` file to start the collaboration server.
+- The server listens for incoming client connections and manages real-time synchronization.

+### Start the Client
+- Execute the `runClient.bat` file to launch a client instance.
-- Use * runClient.bat * this batch file creates a client that is linked to the server
+- Each execution creates a new client connected to the server.
-- can create as many clients we needed with same LAN Multiple clients can be launched to test real-time collaboration.
+- Multiple clients can be launched on the same LAN to test real-time collaboration.

+### Additional Notes
+- JavaFX must be configured correctly in the IDE using the required VM options.
+- Additional clients can also be launched by executing the packaged JAR file.
+- Ensure the server is running before starting any client instances.

 ---